 - (96) Shift.
 A defined period of time that an employee is scheduled to work.
-This includes the set day(s) in a week an employee is expected to be at work and the number of hours within each scheduled day the employee is expected to report. - (97) Special Courts.
-Denver Juvenile Court and Denver Probate Court. - (98) Spouse.
-Husband or wife as defined or recognized under Colorado law for purposes of marriage, including common law marriage. - (99) Staffing Pattern.
-A document showing the number of classified positions authorized for each location, the salary and title of each position and other related information. - (100) State Agency.
-The legislative or executive department of state government, or any subdivision thereof. - (101) Supervisor.
-An employee to whom authority has been delegated to direct and control the work of one or more other employees. - (102) Suspension.
-Temporary separation from employment without change in employment status; may be with or without pay. - (103) Talent Pool.
-A list of persons who have been found qualified for appointment to a position in the classified system. - (104) Termination.
-The separation of an employee from Judicial Department employment by resignation, retirement, layoff, dismissal, or death. - (105) Transfer.
-Any change to another court, probation department, or division within the Judicial Department. - (106) Unusual Conditions.
-Where there is a documented shortage in the market and recruitment or retention difficulty. - (107) Unusual Qualifications.
+This includes the set day(s) in a week an employee is expected to be at work and the number of hours within each scheduled day the employee is expected to report. - (97) Software Applications.
+Application software is a type of computer program that performs a specific personal, educational, and business function.
+Application software includes such things as database programs, word processors, Web browsers, websites, and spreadsheets and may or may not cost money.
+Judicial Department Software Applications are defined as any application created, maintained, or approved for use by the Office of the State Court Administrator's Information Technology Division, and which contains information used by Judicial Department employees to maintain and access the records of the Judicial Department related to court and probation customers, or Judicial Department employees.
+Non-judicial software application means any application using permission, clearance, authorization, or identification granted by virtue of Judicial Department employment and provides access to information that is not otherwise generally available to the public at large.
+Information from these systems must not be accessed or disclosed without appropriate approvals.
+Examples include criminal and/or Department of Motor Vehicle background checks, obtaining or verifying educational information, or reviewing urinalysis results. - (98) Special Courts.
+Denver Juvenile Court and Denver Probate Court. - (99) Spouse.
+Husband or wife as defined or recognized under Colorado law for purposes of marriage, including common law marriage. - (100) Staffing Pattern.
+A document showing the number of classified positions authorized for each location, the salary and title of each position and other related information. - (101) State Agency.
+The legislative or executive department of state government, or any subdivision thereof. - (102) Supervisor.
+An employee to whom authority has been delegated to direct and control the work of one or more other employees. - (103) Suspension.
+Temporary separation from employment without change in employment status; may be with or without pay. - (104) Talent Pool.
+A list of persons who have been found qualified for appointment to a position in the classified system. - (105) Termination.
+The separation of an employee from Judicial Department employment by resignation, retirement, layoff, dismissal, or death. - (106) Unusual Conditions.
+Where there is a documented shortage in the market and recruitment or retention difficulty.

+- (107) Unusual Qualifications.
 Substantial prior job experience at an equivalent or higher level of responsibility when compared to the responsibilities of the new position. - (108) Vacant Position.
 An unoccupied position designated by the staffing pattern. - (109) Vacate.
 To remove an incumbent employee from a classified position in the staffing pattern, leaving the position in existence but unfilled. - (110) Violent Behavior.
 Any act or threat of physical, verbal or psychological aggression, including without limitation, stalking behaviors and the destruction or abuse of property by any individual.
-Threats may include veiled, conditional, or direct threats in verbal, written, electronic or gestural form, resulting in intimidation, harassment, harm, or endangerment to the safety of another person or property.
+Threats may include veiled, conditional, or direct threats in verbal, written, electronic or gestural form, resulting in intimidation, harassment, harm, or endangerment to the safety of another person or property. - (111) Wage Survey.
+The annual survey conducted by the state personnel director to determine prevailing rates for salaries and fringe benefits for employees.